comicrelief/engineering-handbook/code-delivery/hosting.md

 - **SQS** - Provides all message queues for applications.

-- **WAF** - All of our backend services have AWS WAD in front of them to provide a layer of protection from DDoS attacks and other forms of code injection
+- **WAF** - All of our backend services have AWS WAD in front of them to provide a layer of protection from DDoS attacks and other forms of code injection.

-We do also use many other AWS services, so this is by far not the comprehensive list.
+We also use many other AWS services, so this is not a comprehensive list by any means.

 ### Azure
-Azure is used to host our data warehouse (SSV) and it's backing data ingestion pipeline.
+Azure hosts our data warehouse (SSV) and its backing data ingestion pipeline.

 ### Heroku
 We use Heroku for Contentful preview environments for the Donation platform CMS elements.